 - Obtain a baseline of bee distribution at the beginning of this century for comparison to historic and future data.

-- Curate and share all historic and current bee records from Vermont in an open data portal via the Vermont Atlas of Life (VAL) and the Global Biodiversity Information Infrastructure (GBIF).
+- Curate and share all historic and current bee records from Vermont in an open data portal via the Vermont Atlas of Life (VAL) and the Global Biodiversity Information Facility (GBIF).

 - Assess the conservation status and needs of Vermont bee species.